scottnunemacher/dotfiles/README.md

 ## Cloning Into a Non-Empty Home Directory

-Non-destructively clone the repo into a non-empty home directory on an Ubuntu/Debian server.
-Log into server as user.
-Change to the user's non-empty home directory with:
+Non-destructively clone the repo into a non-empty home directory on an linux style server.

+_*WARNING:*_ Before doing the following, rename any possibly conflicting files in your home directory compared to the files in the repo.

+Log into server as user and change to the user's non-empty home directory:

 ```
 cd ~
 ```

-_*WARNING:*_ Before doing the following, rename any possibly conflicting files in your home directory compared to the files in the repo.

 Initialize an empty git repo inside the home directory: